Product roadmap planning can be challenging, especially for small teams.

 Once you’ve calculated a “score” for every bug, create a conclusive list of them, ordered by the “total score” of each bug:

 You’re doing great!
-Set that list aside for now, and we’ll move on to feature requests.
+Set that list aside for now.
+We’ll move on to feature requests.

-This is where it really gets exciting when it comes to your future roadmap.
+This is where it really gets exciting when it comes to product roadmap planning.
 You’ll get a good overview of all the new features you could be building soon.

 Group similar feature requests or recommendations together, and add who asked for them.